GoogleCloudPlatform/community/tutorials/couchbase-on-google-kubernetes-engine-using-terraform/index.md

 For information about other provisioners available in Terraform, see the [Terraform documentation][tfprovisioner].

 Now run the `terraform apply` command.
-This command outputs the same details as the `terraform plan`, and it also asks for confirmation from you to proceed further.
-After you type `yes`, Terraform creates the cluster.
+This command outputs the same details as the `terraform plan` command, and it also asks for confirmation from you to proceed further.
+After you enter `yes`, Terraform creates the cluster.
 The cluster creation takes a few minutes.
 You can verify the creation of the cluster in the GCP Console.

 To verify that the cluster credentials are saved in your kube config, run `kubectl config view`.
 The output should look something like this: